bharat227294/Employee-Task-Tracker/README.md

 Step 1 - Install the folder from the above repo !!!

-Step 2 - Unzip the zipped folder !
+Step 2 - Unzip the zipped folder in files explorer !

 Step 3 - Open Terminal

-Step 4 - Change the directory
+Step 4 - Change the directory to where package.json file is located

-cd "C:\Users\bhara\Downloads\Employee Task Tracker UI" ( your directory of the file modify as you saved where package.json is located !! )
+cd "C:\Users\bhara\Downloads\Employee Task Tracker UI" ( change to your directory of the file modify as you saved where package.json is located !! )

 Step 5 - Run in terminal :

 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

-Step 6 — Install dependencies
+Step 6 — Install dependencies in terminal

 npm install

-Step 7 — Start development server
+Step 7 — Start development server in terminal

 npm run dev